Connect Dashboard

 Connect persists all incoming messages.
 A limited number of messages are processed concurrently, while additional messages are buffered in memory.
 When the buffer reaches its limit, persisted messages are no longer held in memory.
 These are referred to as stashed messages.
 Stashed messages must be read back from persistence once buffer space becomes available before they can be processed.

 If you observe consistently high numbers of both buffered and stashed messages, review your buffer configuration.
 In some cases, reducing the buffer size may improve overall performance.
+For guidance on how to configure and tune these settings, see Throttling in Design A Flow.

 connect inflight messages